osmandapp/web/main/docs/user/map/tracks-on-map.md

 </Tabs>

 To show track on the map, you need to:
-- *Android* - tap on the three-dots menu in the field with the required track.
+- *Android* - tap the three-dots menu in the field with the required track.
-- *iOS* - long-press on the required track in the list.
+- *iOS* - long-tap the required track in the list.

 #### Tracks in Track Context menu